JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 These tools will also be useful:

 1. VSCodium
-2. Thonny - *I would stick to this one*
+2. Thonny - *I would go for this one*
-3. Arduino IDE
+3. ArduIDE

+If you want to get into electronics, see also: LibrePCB

 ### MQTT x PicoW x DHT22

 For the Pi4 it was very simple to get the pin schematics:

 ```sh
 pinout
 #sudo apt install python3-gpiozero